junjiequ1459/TheBox/README.md

 ![image](https://github.com/junjiequ1459/TheBox/assets/30753677/681076e9-08e5-4aa6-97e1-b03a4121aeba)

 The profile page displays crucial information such as the user's win/loss ratio, providing insights into their gameplay performance.
-It also shows the match history, enabling users to identify patterns and areas for improvement in their previous games.
-This is also where users can upload their profile picture through AWS to personalize their profile.
-Overall, the profile page offers a comprehensive view of a user's gameplay and progress, making it an invaluable tool for self-improvement and interaction with other players.
+It also shows their match history, enabling users to identify patterns and areas for improvement in their previous games.
+This is also where users are able to upload a profile picture through AWS to personalize their page.
+Overall, the profile page offers a comprehensive view of a user's gameplay and progress, making it a tool for self-improvement and interaction with other players.

-##Leaderboard
+## Leaderboard

 ![image](https://github.com/junjiequ1459/TheBox/assets/30753677/f66afeb5-50d7-4d79-91ad-85429f11e66f)